On Air Now 02:00 PM - 04:00 PM

 Original Air Date: November 20, 2024

 Host: On Tuesday, affordable housing was on the agenda of the Sarasota County Commission.
-There is a committee that advises the commission on how to tackle the housing-cost crisis, and that committee produced its annual report.
-But none of these recommendations has been put in motion by the commission so far.
+There is a committee that advises the commission on how to tackle the housing-cost crisis, and that committee produced its annual report and recommendations.
+This is not the first time, but none of these recommendations has been put in motion by the commission so far.
 In fact, the commissioners voted yesterday to move millions of dollars meant for an affordable housing project to be spent on something unrelated.
 All that prompted a scolding.

 Jon Thaxton